gelineau9/TheBlueHarvest/README.md

 ## Manual Development Setup

-If you prefer to run components separately:

 1. Install dependencies:

    ```bash
    npm install
    ```

-2. Set up environment variables in `apps/frontend/.env` and `apps/backend/.env`
+2. Ensure environment variables are set in your shell (see `env.example` for reference)
-   (see respective READMEs for details).

 3. Start the database: